derekeden/trackio/README.md

 ![TRACK](./trackio/supporting/readme_trackdb.png)

 These are essentially used as tables with metadata about the track data, which you to filter/query/operate on the track data much faster.
+A very lightweight, poor-man's version of SQL lookup tables.

 ## Functionality